openreferral/specification/docs/hsds_docs_index.md

 Human Services Data Specification (HSDS)
 =============

 **The Human Services Data Specification (HSDS)** is the technical name for Open Referral's core data exchange format.
-HSDS is designed to support the publication of open, inter-operable resource directory data.
+HSDS is designed to support the publication of open, interoperable resource directory data.

 Contents: